-Our Mission: We will reach beyond complacency, nurture connections as a community of disciples, sow seeds of compassion within the community where we are planted, and grow together in the light of Christ.
+We will reach beyond complacency, nurture connections as a community of disciples, sow seeds of compassion within the community where we are planted, and grow together in the light of Christ.

 What do Presbyterians believe?

-God – the creator of the universe
+God – the Creator and Sustainer of the universe, sovereign over all

-Christ – the incarnation of God on earth
+Christ – the incarnation of God on earth who died and rose again that we too might rise with him

 The Holy Spirit – the presence of God in the world and in the believer